 - Dog First Aid Supplies: Pack a first aid kit especially for your dog or add some dog-specific supplies.
 You can purchase a travel-size pet first aid kit, or you can make your own.

 You want one that includes a pet first aid guide, saline solution, an antiseptic, antihistamines, gauze, heavy-duty stretchy bandages, antibiotic ointment, multi-tool with tweezers, tick removal tool (also useful for any ticks you find on yourself!), blood clotting powder, and cotton swabs.

 - Extra leash: Bring an extra leash along in case your regular leash breaks, or you need to tether your dog with some extra leash length.

 - Towel: Bring a dog towel along to dry your dog off if they get wet on your hike, and as a tool to cool down your dog if they are suffering from heatstroke.

 - Dog Brush/Comb: Having a dog comb on hand is a great way to remove burrs and foxtails, and to help you check for any ticks on your dog throughout the hike and before returning home.

 Where to Hike with Your Dog

-Double check that the hiking trail you’re visiting allows dogs and see what rules apply.
+Double-check that the hiking trail you’re visiting allows dogs and see what rules apply.
 There are differences between where dogs are allowed in national, state, and local parks.
 Look for signage at trailheads as well to ensure that dogs are allowed and whether leash laws apply.